 Here comes another round of Italian idiomatic phrases!

-Actually, it is more than one round as – exactly as it happened last time – when I started researching for idiomatic phrases, I came up with so many I had to split this post in two.
+Actually, it is more than one round as – exactly as it happened last time – when I started researching for common Italian idiomatic phrases, I came up with so many I had to split this post in two.

 But let me explain you better.
 A few weeks ago, I wrote a couple of posts about Italian idiomatic phrases which have something to do with food (here’s the first one and here’s the second one – with a downloadable pdf file for you to keep if you like).

 I have given a thought about possible topics and I came up with my second favorite thing after food: animals!
 I love them a real lot and I think they make a perfect topic for idiomatic phrases because there are endless ways of saying that involve animals and some of them are really funny.

 Therefore, this is just a selection of Italian idiomatic phrases, based on the most used ones – and funniest ones too!
 Here come the first 25 phrases, you’ll find the rest of the list next week.

-Let’s start with some of the most common Italian idiomatic phrases related to animals, now!
+Let’s start with some of the most common Italian idiomatic phrases related to animals, shall we?

 First of all, a list of some similes.